ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 One way R and Python differ, for example, is their use of indentation.
 Indentation is part of the well defined syntax of Python but is not for R.
 This does not mean that you shouldn't use indentation in R to make your code more readable.
-If in doubt, you should consider consulting how to use formatting to write more readable code by finding the style guidelines for your language.
+If in doubt, consulting the style guidelines for your language can help you to understand how to use formatting to write more readable code.

 Generally, code style guides provide a standard or convention for formatting and laying out your code.
 The purpose of these style guides is to increase consistency across the programming community for a given language.